Life-Changing Tips to Improve Your Gut Health

 6. Avoid Antibiotics When Necessary

 Antibiotics can’t be avoided in certain situations, but that doesn’t mean they’re always necessary.
-The Centers for Disease Control and Prevention say that US doctors overprescribe these medications by about 30 percent, which causes side effects and leads to antibiotic resistance.
+A recent study says that US doctors overprescribe these medications by about 30 percent, which causes side effects and leads to antibiotic resistance.

 Additionally, antibiotics are detrimental to gut microbiota and immunity.
 They may alter the beneficial bacteria in our gut for up to six months after use, which is why you should have an open dialogue with your healthcare provider about whether or not they’re necessary.